JoelBiere/attendanceHelper/README.md

 in the future, there should be options for users to manipulate the table based on individual student rather than only being limited to uploading whole excel files

---if a teacher downloads the meeting attendance after the meeting has conlcuded--the format of the .csv file changes
-        the data the program reads into memory would then start on line 6 of the csv--not line 1 -currently the start_line variable is hard coded to 1